-A souk (or souq) is the name given to an Arab market.
-Traditionally an open-air market that locals relied on for their essential items, traveling merchants would often only pass through an area once a week, once a month, or at other infrequent periods.
-Marrakesh’s strategic location at the heart of Morocco, however, meant that many traders passed through the city every day.
+A souk is the name given to an Arab market.
+Traditionally an open-air market that locals relied on for their essential items, a souk would have travelling merchants passing through them once a week, once a month or at other infrequent periods.
+Marrakech’s strategic location at the heart of Morocco, however, meant that many traders came through the city every day.

-Sitting on important trading routes, people passed through here from the north, south, east, and west.
-Located at the heart of ancient trading networks, goods found their way to Marrakesh from all over Morocco, surrounding African countries, and farther afield.
-Merchants often traveled by camel or donkey, usually with a heavily laden caravan.
+Sitting on important trading routes, people passed through here from the north, south, east and west.
+Located at the centre of ancient commerce networks, goods found their way to Marrakech from all over Morocco, surrounding African countries and farther afield.
+Merchants often travelled by camel or donkey, usually with a heavily laden caravan.

-The vast number of traders passing through Marrakesh is a major reason why the medina has so many gates; access to the heart of the city was made easier for merchants.
-The Bab Doukalla gate, for example, was used by merchants from El Jadida, to the northwest of Marrakesh, and nearby areas.
+The vast number of traders visiting Marrakech is a major reason why the medina has so many gates; access to the main part of the city was made easier for merchants.
+The Bab Doukkala gate, for example, was used by merchants from El Jadida, to the northwest of Marrakech, and nearby areas.
 The medina’s large gates opened early in the morning and closed every evening.
 Merchants who arrived late had to spend the night outside of the protective walls.
 Those who arrived in time typically slept in mosques, or fondouqs – accommodation for merchants and their animals.
 The trading action took place at Djemaa el-Fna, the city’s large square, with numerous sellers offering an array of goods.

 The smaller neighbourhood souks gradually grew, as more traders saw the opportunity to increase sales.
 Many souks expanded so much that they merged with nearby souks.